-Surgery Core Clerkship Course Overview Document 6.0 credits
+Surgery Core Clerkship Course Overview Document

 Required Review and Attestation:

 Learners must review and understand the contents of this Course Overview Document and subsequently complete the electronic attestation on Blackboard.
 Receipt of a course grade is contingent upon completion of the attestation; students will receive an incomplete for this course until the attestation is completed.